About the Specialty Pharmacy

 Specialty medications that are administered by the patient are typically either oral or injectable drugs and are often approved through the patient’s prescription insurance.
 Specialty medications that require an infusion are typically approved through the patient’s medical insurance and can be administered at a hospital infusion center or in the patient’s home by qualified staff.
 There are more than 500 specialty medications and hundreds of insurance companies, so many variations and exceptions occur.

-A specialty pharmacy advocate such as the UK HealthCare Specialty Pharmacy is dedicated to helping you succeed with your specialty medication.
+A specialty pharmacy advocate such as the UK HealthCare Specialty Pharmacy is dedicated to helping you succeed with your medications.